Bihar: Women and her daughter beaten and tonsured for resisting rape attempt, three men arrested

 The attack was allegedly carried out by Ward Councillor Mohammad Khurshid and his supporters in a village in Vaishali district on Wednesday.

-The police in Bihar have arrested three people in a village Vaishali district after a 48-year-old woman and her newly wed 19-year-old daughter were beaten, paraded and had their heads shaved on Wednesday, the Hindustan Times reported on Friday.
+The police in Bihar have arrested three people in a village in Vaishali district after a 48-year-old woman and her newly wed 19-year-old daughter were beaten, paraded and had their heads shaved on Wednesday, the Hindustan Times reported on Friday.

 The accused were arrested on Thursday after a video of the incident started doing the rounds on social media.
 According to unidentified officials, ward Councillor Mohammad Khurshid and his supporters were involved in the incident.
 Station House Officer Sanjay Kumar of the Bhagwanpur police station said the matter was being investigated.